CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

-`scripttestlib` allows specifying the input and expected output of a script (shell command) as either (1) a Python data structure (a list of dictionaries) in a Python module, or (2) a YAML file with the same structure (a sequence of mappings), converted to the Python data structure.
+`scripttestlib` allows specifying the input and expected output of a script (shell command) as either (1) a Python data structure (a list of dictionaries) named `testcases` in a Python module, or (2) a YAML file with the same structure (a sequence of mappings), converted to the Python data structure.
 You can also generate such a YAML file with the `make-scripttest` script.

 ### The structure of a `scripttestlib` test